patrickgrey/patrickgrey/source/_posts/2017/12/static-site-generator.md

 Future posts will be shorter and more focussed.
 Sherry allowing.

 The Source code for all this nonsense is here: [https://github.com/patrickgrey/patrickgrey](https://github.com/patrickgrey/patrickgrey)

+TODO:
+- fork prism plugin and prevent CSS link injection so I can inline adjusted code for performance.
+Move prism plugin to scripts and comment out from package.